-How to set PTR (Reverse DNS) record for my IP address?
+How to set a PTR (reverse DNS) record for an IP address

-In this tutorial, we will show you how to set a PTR record (also known as rDNS) for your IP address right from the client area.
+In this tutorial, we are going to show you how to set a PTR record, also known as a rDNS, for your IP address from our client area.

-Enter the full domain name, make sure the information is correct, then press OK.
+Finally, enter the full domain name and after making sure that all of the information is correct, press ‘OK’.

-notice: it is necessary for the record to be a valid FQDN (fully qualified domain name).
+IMPORTANT: It is necessary for the record to be a valid FQDN (fully qualified domain name)!